The new ISO standard 23875 that will save lives

 In industries such as construction, mining, tunnelling and manufacturing, the obvious risks to health posed by clouds of workplace dust can be tackled in new and different ways.
 Some precautions and protections include:

-With more awareness of the dangers of dust, these protections become more effective as they are applied more extensively across different scenarios and environments.
+With more awareness of the dangers of dust inhalation, these protections become more effective as they are applied more extensively across different scenarios and environments.

-However, dust detectors and other other equipment are only part of the story.
+However, dust monitors and other other equipment are only part of the story.

 More dangerous than the dust you can see, is the dust you can’t see.